 Making failing feel good.
-Colleen Macklin, Professor of Media Design at Parsons School of Design, discusses how systems in games can mimic— and reimagine—systems of the world.
+Colleen Macklin, professor of media design at Parsons School of Design, discusses how systems in games can mimic — and reimagine — systems in the real world.

 The expansive nature of the MFA Design and Technology program attracts students of diverse backgrounds.
 To ensure that incoming students are fully prepared for the demands of their studio courses, the program holds a pre-orientation summer intensive called